nchah/freebase-mql/README.md

 > Anyway, to actually make something for developers, there was the Metaweb Query Language, MQL.
 The idea was to leverage JSON -- an uncertain bet, at the time, when JSON was still not quite a de-facto lingua franca.
 JSON, combined with judicious semantics around objects, nulls, keys, and values

 The rest of the write up goes over MQL in even more detail, covering various positive and negative points.
-Interestingly, a look back at MQL years after it was deprecated brings up some nice similarities with the more modern GraphQL by Facebook.
+Interestingly, a look back at MQL years after it was deprecated brings up some nice similarities with the more recent GraphQL by Facebook, as per this comment:

 > ...